captain-yun/study/study_for_job/algorithms/datastructure.md

 for i in answer:
     print(i)
 ```
-> How long did it take?
-* More than 2 hours
 > How solved?
 * Using stack
 * At first glance, I thought it's gonna be solved with a specifically made the algorithm of how to push and pop the values.
-* And here is my trial.
-> What have you learned from this?
-* Solve
 > Refered Site
 * https://assaeunji.github.io/python/2020-05-04-bj1874/